binnes/esp8266Workshop/docs/part4/JUPYTER.md

 alldocs['rows'][0]
 ```

-- In this case, the features of interest are temperature,humidity, and class - the timestamp ts is going to be useful for spotting trends, time-based anomalies etc.
+- In this case, the features of interest are temperature,humidity - the timestamp ts is going to be useful for spotting trends, time-based anomalies etc.  The class property provides the expected classification given the temperature and humidity readings, which will be used to train the model.
 - Iterate the returned documents into an array of events with common schema

 ```python